YangVincent/YangVincent.github.io/_posts/2019-09-25-companies.md

 core culture.
 "I know that you won't always be here, but I'll help you get where you want and you give me good work in the meantime".

 ### Performance Reviews
 People's performance reviews should be dependent on an objective view of their work.
-Unfortuantely, work is often difficult to quantify, but we can get a reasonable understanding by asking coworekrs and subject matter experts.
+Unfortuantely, work is often difficult to quantify, but we can get a reasonable understanding by asking coworkers and subject matter experts.
 These (and hard metrics from an employee's projects) should be the only determinants for a promotion.
 Promotions shouldn't have to be "fought for" by a manager;
 the work should speak for itself and be able to be represented by anyone equally.

 ### Salary